Tender Mercies

 The film encompasses several themes, including the importance of love and family, the possibility of spiritual resurrection amid death and the concept of redemption through Mac Sledge's conversion to Christianity.
 Following poor test screening results, distributor Universal Pictures made little effort to publicise Tender Mercies, which Duvall attributed to the studio's lack of understanding of country music.

 The film was released on March 4, 1983, in a limited number of theatres.
-Although unsuccessful at the box office, it was critically acclaimed and earned five Academy Award nominations, including one for Best Picture.
+Although unsuccessful at the box office, it was critically acclaimed and earned five Academy Award nominations, including for Best Picture.
+At the 56th Academy Awards.
 Tender Mercies won Oscars for Best Original Screenplay for Foote and Duvall won the Academy Award for Best Actor.

 Plot

-Mac Sledge (Robert Duvall), a washed-up, alcoholic country singer, awakens at a run-down Texas roadside motel and gas station after a night of heavy drinking.
-He meets the owner, a young widow named Rosa Lee (Tess Harper), and offers to perform maintenance work at the motel in exchange for a room.
-Rosa, whose husband was killed in the Vietnam War, is raising her young son, Sonny (Allan Hubbard), on her own.
+Washed-up, alcoholic country singer Mac Sledge awakens at a run-down Texas roadside motel and gas station after a night of heavy drinking.
+He meets the owner, a young widow named Rosa Lee, and offers to perform maintenance work there in exchange for a room.
+Rosa, whose husband died in the Vietnam War, is raising her young son, Sonny, on her own.
 She agrees to let Mac stay on condition that he does not drink while working.
-The two begin to develop feelings for each other, mostly during quiet evenings sitting alone and sharing parts of their life stories.
+During quiet evenings, they sit alone and share parts of their life stories.

 Mac resolves to give up alcohol and start his life anew.
 After enough days of keeping his word and doing his work, he is comfortable enough in his new life that he and Rosa Lee wed.
 They start attending a Baptist church on a regular basis.
-One day, a newspaper reporter visits the motel and asks Mac whether he has stopped recording music and if he has deliberately chosen to lead an anonymous life.
-When Mac refuses to answer, the reporter explains he is writing a story about him and has interviewed his ex-wife, Dixie Scott (Betty Buckley), a country music star who is performing nearby.
+A newspaper reporter eventually visits the motel and asks Mac whether he has stopped recording music and if he has deliberately chosen to lead an anonymous life.
+When Mac refuses to answer, the reporter explains he is writing a story about him and has interviewed his ex-wife, Dixie Scott, a country music star who is performing nearby.

 After the story is published, the neighbourhood learns of Mac's past, and members of a local country–western band visit him to show their respect.
-Although he greets them politely, Mac remains reluctant to open up about his past.
+Despite greeting them politely, Mac remains reluctant to open up about his past.
 Later, he secretly attends Dixie's concert.
-She passionately sings several songs that Mac wrote years earlier, and he leaves in the middle of the performance.
-Backstage, he talks to Dixie's manager, his old friend, Harry (Wilford Brimley).
+She passionately sings songs that Mac wrote years earlier, and he leaves in the middle of the performance.
+Backstage, he talks to Dixie's manager, his old friend, Harry.
 Mac gives him a copy of a new song he has written and asks him to show it to Dixie.
-Mac tries to talk to her but she becomes angry on seeing him and warns him to stay away from their 18-year-old daughter, Sue Anne (Ellen Barkin).
+Mac tries to talk to Dixie, who becomes angry on seeing him and warns him to stay away from their 18-year-old daughter, Sue Anne.